-For usage examples see Trajectory Analysis83, Trajectory Analysis II84, Frames and Atom Groups85, and Trajectory Output86.
+For usage examples see Trajectory Analysis, Trajectory Analysis II, Frames and Atom Groups, and Trajectory Output.

-- Atom Flags (page 34), that are used in Atom Selections (page 34), is implemented.
-See its documentation for handy usage examples. - sortAtoms() function is implemented. - pickCentralConf() function is implemented to pick the conformation or the active coordinate set that is closest to the average of coordinate sets. - writePSF(), a simple PSF file writer, is implemented. - glob() utility function is implemented. - iterPDBFilenames() function is implemented, which can be used to iterate over all PDB files stored in a local mirror of Protein Data Bank. - findPDBFiles () function is implemented, which can be used to access PDB files in a path.
+- Atom Flags (page 33), that are used in Atom Selections (page 33), is implemented.
+See its documentation for handy usage examples. - sortAtoms() function is implemented. - pickCentralConf() function is implemented to pick the conformation or the active coordinate set that is closest to the average of coordinate sets. - writePSF(), a simple PSF file writer, is implemented. - glob () utility function is implemented.